Sat, Feb 22, 2025 & Sat, Mar 1, 2025 | 7:30 pm

 Created by librettist Lionelle Hamanaka, a descendant of camp survivors, and composer Daniel Kessner, this world premiere contemporary opera tells the moving story of the Shimono family, Japanese Americans forcibly removed from their suburban home in Southern California.
 After Mas, a fisherman and the head of the household, is arrested by the FBI on suspicion of espionage, the family is reunited in a desolate incarceration camp.
 As the family struggles to survive the emotional and physical toll of their wrongful imprisonment, this poignant, new opera illuminates the remarkable strength of familial bonds and the power of collective resistance in the face of injustice.

-Performed in English, this captivating production directed by Diana Wyenn features an ensemble of eleven gifted singers performing with a twenty-two-member orchestra conducted by Steven Hofer.
+Performed in English, this captivating production directed by Diana Wyenn features an ensemble of eleven gifted singers performing with a twenty-two-member orchestra conducted by Steve F. Hofer.

 Language: English